-- Offer different ways to support you, like sharing your fundraiser over social networks, donating or both.
-On GoFundMe, each time an organizer shares their fundraiser, they raise an average of $43.
+- Offer different ways they can support you, like sharing your fundraiser over social networks, donating, or both.

 - Events come in all sizes, from small local gatherings and weekly farmers’ markets to annual events with tens of thousands of attendees.
 The question is: Which events offer you the best fundraising opportunities?